 - Numbers ending in different last digits

 For example, if the number 18 was drawn, it is unlikely that the next number will end in 8, so we should not have a bingo card that has 28 and 68, and 88 on it as well.
 Also, statistically, if an even number is drawn, the next number is more likely to be an odd one.
-The next one is more likely to be even again so we should have about as many even as odd ones.
+The next one is more likely to be even again, so we should have about an equal number of even and odd numbers.

 This strategy is not bullet-proof though, as this type of probability calculation applies over a long period, rather than over an individual game.